-- 31. The council's gross directorate budgets are funded by up to 18% through the income generated by these assets.
-The reduction in net income is largely due to associated cost increases in the services rather than income reductions. - 32.
-It is important therefore to analyse the risk associated with the income assumed in the budget. - 33.
+- The existing Market Walk Shopping Centre is forecast to be 90% occupied in 2021/22, however occupancy is predicted to increase in 2022/23 onwards.
+The budget is updated throughout the year to manage any changes in rents from lease renewals.
+Any large in-year decreases in rent will be managed by the income equalisation reserve that stands at £466k in 2021/22.
+To date the net income budget has been reduced to account for reductions in rent that have been negotiated during the pandemic. - Primrose Garden's occupancy is expected to remain at 100%. - The occupancy rates at Strawberry Fields Digital Office Park are forecast to increase as internal remodelling takes place, making smaller units which are more attractive to business start-ups. - The council has a 15 year of the Logistics House site and the current tenant has a very strong financial standing.
+As such the occupancy rate is assumed to be 100%, the council will set aside £450k reserve to manage the site. - 34.
 The interest rates assumed in the models are based on current PWLB rates accessible to the council.
 As the majority of the schemes are now operational, an increase in interest rates will not affect the returns on these investments.
 Increases in interest rates will however change the forecast borrowing in future years.
 The borrowing forecast assumes an additional £16m of borrowing over the coming four years.
-A 1% increase in the PWLB rate would increase borrowing costs by £160k per annum. - 34.
+A 1% increase in the PWLB rate would increase borrowing costs by £160k per annum - 35.
 When completed all assets are brought into the council's year-end valuation cycle.
 All assets are valued at least every 5 years however assets will be valued if there is reason to believe its value may have changed by a material amount.
 The following assets are valued every year:

 - Market Walk Shopping Centre and Extension

 - Primrose Gardens Retirement Village

 - Strawberry Fields Digital Office Park

-- · Logistics House site
+- Logistics House site

-- 35. These assets will be valued to allow the council to compare the values of each asset to the level of outstanding debt per asset.
+- 36. These assets will be valued to allow the council to compare the values of each asset to the level of outstanding debt per asset.
 Officers take advice from qualified RICS surveyors regarding all valuations.

+- 37. The council holds a £4.3m unallocated general fund reserve that is in place to manage unforeseen expenditure or a fall in forecast income.
+The council's major projects, such as the existing Market Walk shopping centre, include a maintenance budget to manage day-to-day as well as larger scale repairs and maintenance.